 - The Order of Aurelius, led by The Master, pride themselves on being wholly divorced from the "human pestilence"; so much so, that Angelus mocks them for living in a sewer when they could be enjoying the finery of upper-crust England.

-- Similarly, Dragon In Chief Mr. Trick keeps trying to interest his boss Kakistos -- an old-school vampire of Greek origin -- in the virtues of technology, such as ordering human dinners over the internet in the same manner as pizza.
+- Similarly, Dragon-in-Chief Mr. Trick keeps trying to interest his boss Kakistos — an old-school vampire of Greek origin — in the virtues of technology, such as ordering human dinners over the internet in the same manner as pizza.
 He eventually grows frustrated with Kakisto's lack of innovation and leaves him to be slain by Buffy.

-- Twilight's Volturi are especially zealous and have adopted a salt the earth approach to maintaining secrecy.
+- The Volturi are especially zealous and have adopted a salt the earth approach to maintaining secrecy.
 They often send agents to destroy renegade covens and eradicate all vampires and humans on the scene.

 - S. Luk'yanenko's Watches also keep the vampires in check (by means of Equivalent Exchange, though).

-- V. Panov's Secret City - since his Masan are an almost literal expy of Vampire The Masquerade, their Camarilla fits the idea.
+- V. Panov's Secret City - since his Masan are an almost literal Expy of Vampire: The Masquerade, their Camarilla fits the idea.

-- Y. Nabokova's series of vampire novels (think russian mash-up of anything vampire and urban from Anne Rice to Twilight) - same idea.
+- Y. Nabokova's series of vampire novels (think Russian mash-up of anything vampire and urban from Anne Rice to Twilight) - same idea.

-- A Medieval/Steampunk example happens in The Elder Scrolls III Morrowind where there are three clans of vampires (Aundae, Berne & Quarra), at war with each other.
+- A Medieval/Steampunk example happens in The Elder Scrolls III: Morrowind where there are three clans of vampires (Aundae, Berne & Quarra), at war with each other.
 Yes, you can join one of them in their fight.

-- Also in The Elder Scrolls: One of the in-game books (Surfeit of Thieves) tells the story of a thief who was unlucky enough to end up trying to rob a meeting of one of these.
+- One of the in-game books (Surfeit of Thieves) tells the story of a thief who was unlucky enough to end up trying to rob a meeting of one of these.
 Another of the books (Immortal Blood) tells the story of a vampire hunter who sought out vampires and was eventually sent after this sort of trope by his contact...who turned out to be a member and promptly fed on him ( he appears as a vampire lord in Skyrim, indicating that he was turned and became a vampire for at least a few hundred years.).